SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

         3. Enter a business user e-mail in the *User Name* field, which is already available in the SAP Business One system.
         4. Choose *OK*.
         > Note: SAP Business One business user must be created in the *User Management* of *Identity Authentication service*.
-6. Bind users of the identity procider to the users of SAP Business One in the SAP Business One *System Landscape Directory*:
+6. Bind the users of the identity provider to the users of SAP Business One in the SAP Business One *System Landscape Directory*:
     1. Navigate to the *Users* section.
     2. Select the business user added in the previous step and choose *Bind*.
     3. Select a *Company* from the drop-down list.
     4. For the *User Code*, you have two options:
-	   - Option 1: Select an already existing user code in the SAP Business One system.
+	   - Option 1: Select a preexisting user code in the SAP Business One system.
 	   - Option 2: Create a new user code in the SAP Business One system and select the newly created user code from the drop-down list.
     5. Skip all fields that are not mandatory, and choose *OK*.